codehaus/swiby/demo/readme.txt

 ** Hidden Number Game

-Game where the player must find the hidden number.
+Game where the player must find a hidden number.

 The implementation of this game was used to present a full development using Swiby (see the ‘Sweb and styles’ series at http://jroller.com/jeanlazarou/entry/sweb_and_styles_part_1).